phalcon/blog/data/posts/2016/07/2016-07-29-phalcon-3-0-0-released.md

 > **BACKWARDS INCOMPATIBLE**: Backwards compatibility from openssl to mcrypt is problematic if not impossible.
 We had to remove several methods that are no longer applicable.
 Additionally the rijndael-256 from mcrypt is no longer valid in openssl.
 The default encryption algorithm is AES-256-CFB
 >
 > If you have data that has already been encrypted with mcrypt, you will need first to decrypt it before upgrading to 3.0 and then encrypt it again using 3.0 and therefore `openssl`. **Failure to do so will result in loss of data**.
 A port is available in the incubator.
 Please see the code [here](https://github.com/phalcon/incubator/tree/2.1.x/Library/Phalcon/Legacy)

+#### DATABASE
+&bull; Dropped support of Oracle [GI:12008][GPR:12009] Support of Oracle has been dropped from the Phalcon Core for the following reasons:
+&bull;&bull; The lack of Oracle maintainer &bull;&bull; The lack of relevant experience among the Phalcon Core Team &bull;&bull; Weak support or interest from the community &bull;&bull; Incomplete implementation that creates only the illusion of support for Oracle &bull;&bull; Some issues hampering for the support of PHP 7 in Phalcon

+Oracle components will be ported to the Phalcon Incubator.
+If the adapter receives support and enhancements from the community, we will consider making it part of the core again.

 #### DI
 &bull; `Phalcon\Di` is now bound to services closures allowing use `Phalcon\Di` as `$this` to access services within them.
 Additionally, closures used as handlers in` Mvc\Micro` are now bound to the `$app` instance